Carpal tunnel release

 Carpal tunnel release decreases pain, nerve tingling, and numbness, and restores muscle strength.
 Most people are helped by this surgery.

 The length of your recovery will depend on how long you had symptoms before surgery and how badly damaged your median nerve is.
 If you had symptoms for a long time, you may not be completely free of symptoms after you recover.
+Your muscle also may not regain all its strength.

 References